makerdao/sai/README.md

-   pot             get the good debt vault ray             parse and display a 27-decimal fixed-point number reg             get the tub stage ('register') sai             get the sai token sin             get the sin token skr             get the skr token tab             get how much debt in a cup tag             get the reference price (ref per gem) wad             parse and display a 18-decimal fixed-point number woe             get the amount of bad debt
+   pot             get the good debt vault ray             parse and display a 27-decimal fixed-point number reg             get the tub stage ('register') rho             get the time of last drip sai             get the sai token sin             get the sin token skr             get the skr token tab             get how much debt in a cup tag             get the reference price (ref per gem) tax             get the stability fee wad             parse and display a 18-decimal fixed-point number woe             get the amount of bad debt